mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 entire cell cycle trajectory, and $P(t)$ is the probability of a cell being at a time $t$ of its cell cycle.

-If we set the time in units of the cell cycle length we can use Eq.
+If we set the time in units of the cell cycle length, we can use Eq.
 $\ref{seq_age_prob}$ and compute instead
 $$
     \langle m \rangle = \int_0^1 \left\langle{m(a)}\right\rangle P(a) da,